 Yoga Poses for Beginners

-Mastering these beginner poses will help to kick start your yoga journey and provide a great foundation for the harder really help kick start you on your way to mastering the harder postures later on.
+Mastering these beginner poses will help to kick start your yoga journey and provide a great foundation to master the harder posese later on.
 These five moves should be more than enough to give you a feel for yoga, as well as helping you to stretch and strengthen various parts of your body.
 Grab your mat and give them a go!

 The first yoga pose for a beginner to try is the cobra pose.
 It’s a great way to stretch out your back, warm up and ease into more challenging poses.